Family Caregiver Bill of Rights

 The role of the family caregiver can be incredibly exhausting and sometimes rather lonely.
 People often do not know where to turn for assistance and attempt to manage everything on their own.

-Often, this may not be a realistic goal as the care of their loved one may be too demanding for any individual to take on single-handedly, and so to preserve the health and mental wellness of everyone involved, it may be best to enlist the help of others—be it other family and friends, the LHIN, or a private agency.
+Often, this may not be a realistic goal as the care of their loved one may be too demanding for any individual to take on single-handedly, and so to preserve the health and mental wellness of everyone involved, it may be best to enlist the help of others.
 Here at Warm Embrace Elder Care, we advocate for the health and wellness of family caregivers who are often too busy advocating for their loved one to speak for themselves!
 To further remind family caregivers to always care for themselves, here is a Family Caregiver Bill of Rights:

 FAMILY CAREGIVER BILL OF RIGHTS: I HAVE THE RIGHT…